2xs/dec/src/DEC2/README.md

 If your CompCert has a different version or a different location you need to edit the Add LoadPath line of CTransI1.v.

+You can run a set of test cases of the translation to CompCert C, first loading a testing module

+  coqc ModNat1I1.v

+and then running the tests

+  coqc CTestI1.v

 ## Language development